TusharCSE35/Interview_Preparation/OOP/README.md

 <a href="#top1">Go to top &#8593;</a>

 ## 9. <a id="9">What are virtual functions?
 Why are they used?</a>
-**answer:-** Virtual functions are member functions in C++ that are declared in a base class and overridden in derived classes.
+**Answer:-** Virtual functions are member functions in C++ that are declared in a base class and overridden in derived classes.
 They enable dynamic polymorphism, allowing the appropriate function implementation to be determined at runtime based on the actual type of the object being referred to.
 Virtual functions are used to achieve runtime polymorphism and enable the implementation of the concept known as "function overriding."

 Here's an example to illustrate the concept of virtual functions: